RVgo4it/mmsgate/README.md

 There should be a service account listed, to it's right, there is an action menu.
 Select Manage Keys.

 Click ADD KEY and select Create new key.
 Key type is JSON and click Create.
-Download the file named simular to "mmsgate-aaaaa-bbbbbbbbbbbb.json" and keep it in a safe place.
+Download the file named simular to "mmsgate-abcde-f0123456789a.json" and keep it in a safe place.
 It needs to be added to the Flexisip server.

-From an Ubuntu 22.04 LTS Desktop system, NOT the MMSGate server, open a command prompt.
+From an Ubuntu 22.04 LTS Desktop system, but NOT the MMSGate server, open a command prompt.

 If Docker not already installed, do this:
 ```
 sudo apt install docker.io
 ```
-Upgrade the builder
+Upgrade the builder:
 ```
 sudo apt install docker-buildx
 ```